Al Kaline: Final seasons

 In 1970, Kaline sustained a freak, near-fatal injury in an outfield collision.
 In a game at Milwaukee's County Stadium on May 30, against the Milwaukee Brewers, Kaline collided with center fielder Jim Northrup as they both pursued a fly ball.
-Kaline fell to the warning track injured.
-Alertly, left fielder Willie Horton rushed over and quickly recognized that Kaline was turning blue.
-Horton reached in and cleared Kaline's airway, saving his life.
+Kaline fell to the warning track and immediately began to choke; on impact, his jaw had gotten locked and his tongue obstructed his breathing.
+Alertly, left fielder Willie Horton rushed over and pried opened Kaline's mouth, clearing his airway and likely saving his life.
+Kaline was carried out on a stretcher and spent the night in hospital as a precaution.
+Later on, he said that he could not remember the incident.

 After hitting .294 in 1971, Kaline became the first Tiger to sign a $100,000 ($ in today's dollars) contract.
 He had turned down a pay raise from $95,000 to $100,000 the previous year, saying he did not feel like he deserved it after hitting .278 with 16 home runs in 1970.
 Detroit contended all season for the 1972 pennant, trailing the Red Sox by a half-game before a series against them to end the regular season.
 Kaline batted eight times in two games, registering five hits and three runs scored.
 Detroit won those first two games and clinched the AL East pennant.
 Kaline batted .313 in 106 games in 1972, topping .300 for the first time since 1967.
 The Tigers lost the 1972 American League Championship Series to the Oakland Athletics that year after Reggie Jackson stole home in the decisive fifth game of the series.
 In March 1973, Kaline won the Roberto Clemente Award in recognition of the honor he brought to baseball on and off the field.